-- Analysing behaviour, exclusions, visits to the medical room/school nurse, attendance and sanctions - Staff report concerns about individual pupils to the Mental Health lead - Worry boxes in each class for pupils to raise concerns - Support to pupils if they are bullied and support to the pupil who has bullied to ensure the bullying stops - Gathering information from a previous school at transfer or transition - Parental meetings termly - Enabling pupils to raise concerns directly to the Mental Health lead or to any member of staff - Enabling parents and carers to raise concerns through the class teacher, LSAs, member of SLT or directly to the Mental Health lead
+- Analysing behaviour, exclusions, safeguarding concerns, visits to the medical room/school nurse, attendance and sanctions - Pupil progress and wellbeing meetings between Senior Leadership and staff - Staff report any concerns about individual pupils to the Mental Health lead - Teachers and wellbeing team meet to identify children who show potential mental health indicators to discuss how these children are best supported in school - Worry boxes in each class for pupils to raise concerns - Gathering information from a previous school at transfer or transition - Parental meetings - Enabling parents and carers to raise concerns through any member of staff - Using pupil wellbeing questionnaires to identify concerns

-All staff have had training on the protective and risk factors (see Appendix 1), types of mental health needs (see Appendix 2) and signs that might mean a pupil is experiencing mental health problems.
+All staff have had training on the protective and risk factors (see Appendix 1), types of mental health needs (see Appendix 2) and signs that might mean a pupil is experiencing mental health difficulties.
 Any member of staff concerned about a pupil will take this seriously and talk to the Mental Health Lead.
 These signs might include:

-- Isolation from friends and family and becoming socially withdrawn - Changes in activity or mood or eating/sleeping habits/hygiene - · Lowering academic achievement - Talking or joking about self-harm or suicide - Expressing feelings of failure, uselessness or loss of hope - Secretive behaviour - An increase in lateness or absenteeism - Not wanting to do PE or get changed for PE

-- Wearing long sleeves in hot weather - Physical signs of harm that are repeated or appear non-accidental - Repeated physical pain or nausea with no evident cause
+- Isolation from friends and family and becoming socially withdrawn - Express 'hearing voices' - Changes in activity or mood or eating/sleeping habits/hygiene - Lowering academic achievement - Talking or joking about self-harm or suicide - Expressing feelings of failure, uselessness or loss of hope - Secretive behaviour - An increase in lateness or absenteeism - Not wanting to do PE or get changed for PE - Wearing long sleeves in hot weather - Physical signs of harm that are repeated or appear non-accidental - Repeated physical pain eg stomach aches and headaches or nausea with no evident cause - Anxiety around the impact of social media, such as online bullying

-Staff are aware that mental health needs such as anxiety might appear as non-compliant, disruptive or aggressive behaviour which could include problems with attention or hyperactivity.
+Staff are aware that mental health needs such as anxiety might appear as non-compliant, disruptive or aggressive behaviour which could include difficulties with attention or hyperactivity.
 This may be related to home problems, difficulties with learning, peer relationships or development.